local-projects/ofxRRScenegraph/readme.md

 -----

 ##This Fork
-Kitschpatrol's fork adds openFrameworks 9.0 and 64-bit support.
-(64 bit support on Windows pending.)
-It moves all of the embedded dependencies into external repositories.
+Kitschpatrol's fork adds openFrameworks 9.0 and 64-bit support on Windows and Mac OS X. It moves all of the embedded dependencies into external repositories (listed at the bottom of this doc).

 -----